nymea/nymea-image-builder/README.md

 ### guh-webinterface

-Once the system is running on your Raspberry Pi 2 `guhd` should already running.
+Once the system is started on your device `guhd` should already running.
 You can connect to the guh-webinterface using following link:

-> **Note:** If this link is not working, plase replace `guh.local` with the ip address of your Raspberry Pi 2.
+> **Note:** If this link is not working, plase replace `guh.local` with the ip address of your device.

     http://guh.local:3333